Antfere/DiscordChatAndMediaExporter/Readme.md

 Things which need work:
 1) Refactor + Commenting
 2) Html export support
+3) Add option to have the exported txt/html files write both the url of the attached/embeded media and the actual folder/file path to the media.
+For offline viewing / better archiving.
-3) Inevitable migration from youtube-dl to youtube-dlp, which would require a youtube-dlp c# wrapper, but would effectively outsource most work to youtube-dlp, leaving just the basic structure already present
+4) Inevitable migration from youtube-dl to youtube-dlp, which would require a youtube-dlp c# wrapper, but would effectively outsource most work to youtube-dlp, leaving just the basic structure already present

 Everything below this is from the original readme.